lengstrom/gitlinks/README.md

 </p>
 <img src="static/remote_url.png"/>
 <p>
-    Finally, add and remove link mappings through the command line!
+    Then, you can add, remove, and visualize link mappings through the command line:
 </p>

 ```